Best central air conditioning units 2023

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The best central air conditioning units
+The best central air conditioning unit overall

 Best central air conditioning units: American Standard central air conditioners review